dheijl/swyh-rs/README.md

 [fltk-rs](https://github.com/MoAlyousef/fltk-rs) is used for the GUI, as it's easy to use, and it's small, cross-platform, fast and works well.
 For FLAC encoding the of use [flac-bound](https://github.com/nabijaczleweli/flac-bound) made adding FLAC encoding using the [libflac-sys Rust bindings](https://github.com/mgeier/libflac-sys/blob/master/src/bindings.rs) a breeze.
 This allowed me to link [libflac](https://github.com/xiph/flac) statically in the swyh-rs binary, no dlls needed!

-Tested on Windows 10 and on Ubuntu 20.04 LTS and Debian Bookworm (LMDE 6) with Raspberry Pi/Hifi-Berry based devices, currently running MoodeAudio 9.x.
+Tested on Windows 10/11, Ubuntu 20.04 LTS and later, and Debian (LMDE 7) with Raspberry Pi/Hifi-Berry based devices, currently running MoodeAudio 10.x.
 I don't have access to a Mac, so I don't know if that also works.

 Because it is written in Rust it uses almost no resources (CPU usage barely measurable, Ram usage around or below 8 MB).